eddieyue/Online-LDA-on-PNAS-articles-data-/README.md

 Online LDA on PNAS
 ==================

 I train Latent Dirichlet Allocation(LDA) on the PNAS dataset previous vocabulary and parser.
-Taking Wikipedia articles as the test documents, I use the final estimated topics to compute the posterior and find topically similar articls.
+Taking Wikipedia articles as the test documents, I use the final estimated topics to compute the posterior and find topically similar articles.
 Finally, I print out the most prominent words in each topics and I save the whole process as Online LDA on PNAS.ipynb.